Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 ## Part 2 Import the NextCloudPi.img into the Berryboot menu

-Importing can be done through:
+Importing a squashfs image can be done through:
 - downloading from network location
 - copying from usb